adavilalith/SmartReadsML/README.md

-## SmartReadsML
+## NovelNavigator

 This is a full stack project which uses react for the frontend and a python flask server as the backend.
 It uses a content based reccomendation system to provide book reccomendations

-Visit the Website here:✨📚 https://smart-reads-ml.vercel.app/ 📚✨
+Visit the Website here:✨📚 https://novel-navigator-eight.vercel.app/ 📚✨

 ## Features.